 In Peergrade, each student receives an overall score in each course.
-This score is called the "Combined score" and is the combination of all hand-in scores and feedback scores across all assignments in the course.
+This score is called the "Combined score" and is the combination of all submission scores and feedback scores across all assignments in the course.

 By default all assignments count equal (each has a weight of 1.0).

 When computing the combined score for a student, the procedure is as follows:

 - Compute the hand-in score on each assignment